FrappaN/EdgeWhiteBoxBench/README.md

 Code for reproducing the ECML-PKDD 2025 submission "A True-to-the-model Benchmark for Edge-level Attributions of GNN Explainers".

 The environment of the experiments can be replicated through the requirements.txt file.
+Additionally, the SubgraphX explainer can be used by installing GraphXAI library from https://github.com/mims-harvard/GraphXAI.

 All the experiments can be replicated by running:
 ```